wei-junn/FED-asg1/README.md

 - Showcase pictures of clients/events/stores
 - Include pictures in a flexbox
 - Create a filter for the images in gallery
+- Error handling for form
+- Pop-up when users successfully submit form

 Additional features to be implemented in the future:
 - Products page for bike accessories